 Typical activities include:

-- Reading a journal article and identifying key themes
+- Reading a journal article or book chapter and identifying key themes

 - Posting comments and observations on your own reading and learning and providing feedback to other students

 All course materials (such as research articles, activity sheets or podcasts) will be available on Moodle or from open access websites.
 You will be able to download or stream these materials onto your computer.
 A small number of articles may be sent to you by post.

 What support will I get throughout the course?

 You will work closely throughout the course with highly trained, experienced tutors and administrators from the UCL Institute of Education.
 You will have access to a range of additional information and student support services from the UCL Institute of Education.

 If you are taking this course for M level credits, your assessment will consist of one piece of work, an outline proposal of approximately 4,500 words for either:

 - supporting and evaluating research-informed decision-making by policy makers, practitioners and service users; or